stephencoan8/vestx/READY_FOR_GITHUB.md

-# 🚀 SpaceX Stonks - Ready for GitHub!
+# 🚀 VestX - Ready for GitHub!

 ## ✅ What's Done

-Your SpaceX Stonks application is now **committed to git** and ready to push to GitHub!
+Your VestX application is now **committed to git** and ready to push to GitHub!

 ### Git Status
 - **Commit Hash:** c11cb79